Generalized Mercer Kernels and Reproducing Kernel Banach Spaces: Support Vector Machines in -norm Reproducing Kernel Banach Spaces

-\begin{theorem} Suppose that $K\in\Leb_0(\Domain\times\Domain')$ is a generalized Mercer kernel, and that its expansion sets $\Sset_K$ and $\Sset_K'$ satisfy the assumption (A-$1*$).
-Further suppose that the right-sided kernel set $\Kset_K'$ is linear independent.
-Given the pairwise distinct data points $X\subseteq\Domain$ and the associated data values $Y\subseteq\RR$, the regularized empirical risk $\svm_1$ is defined in the equation~\eqref{eq:svm-1-RKBS}.
-If the loss function $L$ and the regularization function $R$ satisfy the assumption~(A-ELR), then the support vector machine
+\begin{theorem} Given any pairwise distinct data points $X\subseteq\Domain$ and any associated data values $Y\subseteq\RR$, the regularized empirical risk $\svm_1$ is defined as in equation~\eqref{eq:svm-1-RKBS}.
+Let $K\in\Leb_0(\Domain\times\Domain')$ be a generalized Mercer kernel such that the expansion sets $\Sset_K$ and $\Sset_K'$ of $K$ satisfy assumption (A-$1*$) and the right-sided kernel set $\Kset_K'$ is linearly independent.
+If the loss function $L$ and the regularization function $R$ satisfy assumption~(A-ELR), then the support vector machine